reptar/reptar/README.md

   - [x] support auto excerpts of posts for use in index pages
   - [ ] first plugin is the `json/posts.json` file used in hswolff.com
   - [ ] word count plugin to allow for estimating time to read a page
+  - [ ] allow for the creation of external asset processors
 - [ ] add ability to filter what posts are shown in a collection
   - [ ] configure if drafts should be rendered
   - [ ] configure if future posts should be rendered